ga-wdi-boston/js-scope/Compiled_Interpreted_Languages.md

 }
 ```

-#### Program Compilation, this is compile time.
+#### Program Compilation.
 A developer *compiles* the code.
-This is the process of turning the text, i.e. source code, in the above file into a form, ones and zeros, that can executed by the computer.
+This is the process of turning the text, i.e. source code, in the above file into a form,(ones and zeros), that can be executed by the computer.

 The resulting ones and zeros is often referred to as a *binary* or *executable*.

-Perhaps the name of the *executable* is `hello_world`. **Notice the executable is missing the file extension .c**
+`Source Code ---compilation--> Executable`

 Here we compile hello_world.c and produce an executable named hello_world:
+**Notice the executable is missing the file extension .c**

 ```
 $ gcc -o hello_world hello_world.c
 ```

-#### Program Execution, i.e. Runtime.
+#### Program Execution.
 A User will install the *executable*, `hello_world`, on their computer and run it.

 ```